What is Submersible Pump?

 Pressurization Process

-With the impeller constantly rotating to generate centrifugal force in the process, the liquid is accelerated to the impeller around, high-speed movement of the liquid in the gradually narrowing the flow channel to accumulate and wait for discharge, at this time, the pressure of the liquid gradually increased.
+With the impeller constantly rotating to generate centrifugal force in the process, the impeller accelerates the fluid and throws it around, high-speed movement of the liquid in the gradually narrowing the flow channel to accumulate and wait for discharge.

 Process of Elimination